Conditional : 〜たら = ~tara (*Request Lesson)

 = When you finish eating, clean up after yourself.

-2) When you bring up a hypothetical condition which is impossible or difficult to be fulfilled (or something emotionally hard to imagine) :
+2) When you bring up a hypothetical condition that is impossible or difficult to be fulfilled (or something emotionally hard to imagine) :

 Ex. もし宝くじに当たったらこの車を買えるのに。